 This, of course, is just a brief overview of the types of cases that fall under maritime jurisdiction.
 The best way to fully understand your case and the compensation that you may be entitled to is to schedule a consultation with a qualified maritime lawyer.

 Finding a Maritime Law Attorney for You

 Finding the right maritime law attorney for your case isn’t as easy as walking into any personal injury law firm.
 In fact, because maritime law is such a specialized area, the state of Florida requires lawyers to pass a special board certification in order to practice in this field.

 Not only should you make sure your attorney is certified to practice maritime law, you should make sure they have ample experience handling these types of cases as well as a track record of success.
 Maritime law can get very complicated, and you need to have the best possible legal team on your side in order to give yourself the highest chance at winning your case.

-To learn more, schedule a free consultation with the South Florida Injury Law Firm today.
+To learn more, schedule a free consultation with The Injury Law Firm of South Florida today.
 If you were injured or lost a loved one in the waters around the Florida coast, we can help you determine the responsible party and get the compensation you need.
 Call us at 954-764-7377 (Fort Lauderdale), 561-209-2100 (Boca Raton / West Palm Beach), 877-566-8759 (toll-free), or fill out this case evaluation form.
 We care about the wellbeing of our clients and work on a contingency basis, meaning you won’t have to pay anything until we win compensation for your injuries.